 - To roll up the mat, start at the end opposite the straps.
 Roll tightly, smoothing as you go.
 Secure by inserting the strap through both D rings then back through a single D ring.
 Cinch to tighten.

-- Grab the handle and head out for Summer Fun.
+- Grab the handle and head outside.

 Project Design: Alicia Thommas